rexlunae/simple-endian-rs/README.md

 ## So, why create another one?

-Because for a lot of binary-format work, you don’t just want helper functions—you want a **language for describing the format**.
+Because the existing crates for handling endianness in Rust require a lot of manual byte mashing, especially if you're trying to write safe code.

-This crate aims to make binary formats feel like honest Rust types:
+This crate aims to make binary formats feel like ordinary Rust types:

 * endianness lives in your struct/enum definitions
 * the compiler prevents “oops, I wrote native-endian to the wire” mistakes